 A normal selection process begins with an announcement from VPDoR defining the timeline and internal proposal elements.
 Prospective PIs submit internal applications through the Stanford Limited Submissions Opportunities portal and if the number of submissions exceeds the sponsor's limit, then applications are subsequently reviewed by the Limited Submissions Faculty Review Committee.
 Applications are selected and approved to submit on behalf of the university based on the merit of the project and PI's potential to be successful with the sponsor.
 When a high proposal volume is expected, a separate selection process at the school level may precede the VPDoR-led selection process.

 Only approved investigators should complete a SeRA Proposal and must submit to OSR or RMG according to the University Proposal Deadline Policy.
-Proposal Preparation and Submission guidelines are available here.
+View the Proposal Preparation and Submission guidelines to learn more about proposal development and routing.

 - What is the Stanford Limited Submissions Portal and where can I get help using it?